 3. Food Preparation

-In addition to water supplies, you will need to think about what you will eat in the event of a disaster.
+In addition to water supplies, you will need to consider what you will eat in the event of a disaster.
 Of course, you can store a lot of stocks, but they will still be enough for only a few months.
-To continue living in new conditions, you may have to hunt and fish.
-For these tasks to be feasible, you need to prepare some tools in advance.
+You may have to hunt and fish to continue living in new conditions.
+For these tasks to be feasible, you must prepare some tools in advance.

-You should also think about cooking beforehand.
-You can choose from a few options that are suitable for living away from civilization.
+It would help if you also thought about cooking beforehand.
+You can choose from a few options suitable for living away from civilization.
 The first one is a wood-burning stove.
 We recommend using it for both heating the shelter and cooking.
-If you are trying to find a more environmentally friendly alternative to a wood-burning stove, then we will recommend you to try a solar oven.
+If you are trying to find a more environmentally friendly alternative to a wood-burning stove, we recommend you test a solar oven.

 4. Food Storage

-We have already mentioned that the optimal period for which it is recommended to stock up on water is a month.
+We have already mentioned that the optimal period to stock up on water is a month.
 This period is also relevant for food stocks.
-Of course, you should be prepared for the fact that you will have to hunt and grow vegetables on your own, but accumulating food reserves will help you survive during the first days after the disaster.
+Of course, you should be prepared because you will have to hunt and grow vegetables on your own, but accumulating food reserves will help you survive during the first days after the disaster.

 Choose only those products that have a long shelf life.
 There is no point in buying perishable products.
-The most obvious option for restocking is food in cans.
-Moreover, you can buy numerous packs of cereals, porridge, pasta, and rice.
+The most apparent option for restocking is food in cans.
+Moreover, you can purchase numerous packs of cereals, porridge, pasta, and rice.
 By the way, you can even make stocks of dairy products and eggs in dry form.

-We also recommend that you think in advance about what you will plant on your site.
-Buy various seeds and place them in your shelter along with the rest of the food supplies so you can plant and grow vegetables and fruits.
+We also recommend you consider what you will plant on your site.
+Buy various seeds and place them in your shelter and the rest of the food supplies so you can plant and grow vegetables and fruits.

 5. First aid kit

 The next point that we will consider is health care in an emergency.
-You should understand that most likely life after the disaster will be filled with dangers and threats to your health.
+It would help if you realized that, most likely, life after a disaster, there will be dangers and threats to your health.
 There are many risks, ranging from the need to extract energy independently and ending with hunting wild animals.

-Most likely, you will not have access to hospitals and pharmacies, so you will have to provide yourself with medical care yourself.
-Fortunately, medicine is extremely well-developed now.
-Therefore, we advise you to build a first aid kit and buy numerous basic products in advance that can save your life in the future.
+Most likely, you will not have access to hospitals and pharmacies, so you will have to provide medical care.
+Fortunately, medicine is highly well-developed now.
+Therefore, we advise you to build a first aid kit and buy numerous essential products in advance that can save your life in the future.
 For example, buy plasters, gauze bandages, tweezers, gloves, and bandages.
 Two non-obvious items on the list are a dental kit and a snake bite kit.
-Moreover, if you take some medications on a regular basis, buy a large number of these pills in advance or think about an alternative.
+Moreover, if you take some medications regularly, buy many of these pills in advance or think about an alternative.

 Unfortunately, we cannot predict how the people around us will behave in an emergency.
-Probably, since you are interested in the topic of survival and this prepper’s list, then you will be well-prepared for any scenario.
-You may have a haven, plenty of supplies, power generators, and other amenities, while most people may be left without all the things mentioned above.
+Since you are interested in the topic of survival and this prepper’s list, you will probably be well-prepared for any scenario.
+You may have a haven, plenty of supplies, power generators, and other amenities, but most people may miss everything mentioned above.

 We advise you to accept one thing — everyone will want to survive, but not everyone will choose honest and humane ways to do this.
 We want to warn you that you may be attacked for robbing or taking away your home, so you must have a weapon for protection.
 In general, any weapon that you have is suitable.
-You can buy a rifle, pistol, or shotgun depending on your skills.
+Depending on your skills, you can buy a rifle, pistol, or shotgun.
 Do not forget to buy enough ammo.
 Remember that you can also use firearms for hunting.
 What is more, get a stun gun and tear gas.
 These tools are certainly less dangerous than guns, but they are also effective in protecting against humans and wild animals.

-Although your shelter is located outside of civilization, it must be protected with the help of modern security systems.
+Although your shelter may be located outside civilization, you must protect it with the help of modern security systems.
 It is up to you to decide whether you want to install cameras with motion sensors or not, but we recommend installing at least an alarm system to make sure that no one is trying to break into your shelter.

-You should also understand that during and after the disaster, you and your loved ones may find themselves in different places or away from your common shelter.
+You should also understand that during and after the disaster, you and your loved ones may find themselves in different places or away from your standard shelter.
 In this case, you should have tools that will help you navigate.
-The basic tools are a paper map, compass, and GPS.
-You can also download apps for your smartphone, but you cannot be sure that it will be charged.
+The essential tools are a paper map, compass, and GPS.
+You can also download apps for your smartphone, but you cannot be sure it will always be charged.

-If you and your friends or relatives have become separated, then you will need means of communication to meet again.
-Moreover, it is important to constantly stay in touch with those loved ones who leave the shelter to hunt or fish.
+If you and your friends or relatives have separated, you will need means of communication to meet again.
+Moreover, it is vital to constantly stay in touch with those loved ones who leave the shelter to hunt or fish.
 Buy a satellite phone or an amateur radio in advance.

 The last item that we will consider is clothing.
-It is possible that during the disaster, you will not have time to collect the necessary clothes, so we recommend that you bring several sets of clothes to the shelter in advance.
+It is possible that during the disaster, you will not have time to collect the necessary clothes, so we recommend you bring several sets to the shelter in advance.
 Since you cannot predict how long you will live in a shelter without the opportunity to visit shops, take winter shoes and a jacket.
-In addition to basic clothing, buy insect protection clothing and camouflage clothing.
+In addition to essential clothing, buy insect protection clothing and camouflage clothing.

-In conclusion, let us rake up your knowledge of the essential things that could increase your chances of survival, whatever situation you found yourself in.
-Think of electricity and communication in advance to be able to reach out to your loved ones or public emergency services, do mind having sufficient supplies of food and provision ready in advance, as well, have something to cure your possible injuries, and get yourself some practical and weather-sustainable outfit, and, surely, get armed with some survival weapons, as it might get dangerous out there.
+In conclusion, let us raise your knowledge of the essential things that could increase your chances of survival, whatever situation you find yourself in.
+Think of electricity and communication in advance to be able to reach out to your loved ones or public emergency services, take care of having sufficient supplies of food and provision ready, as well as having something to cure your possible injuries and get yourself some practical and weather-sustainable outfit, and, undoubtedly, get armed with some survival weapons, as it might get dangerous out there.

-About the author: Mike Millerson is a former USA Army sergeant and a highly educated survivalist and prepper with a degree and interest in Engineering and Electronics.
-He applies his extensive expertise in survivalism, homesteading, backpacking, hiking and hunting, spreading his deep knowledge about handling emergencies and prepping for them reasonably and effectively.
+About the author: Mike Millerson is a former USA Army sergeant, highly educated survivalist, and prepper with a degree and interest in Engineering and Electronics.
+He applies his extensive expertise in survivalism, homesteading, backpacking, hiking, and hunting, spreading his deep knowledge about handling emergencies and prepping for them reasonably and effectively.